Entropy and set cardinality inequalities for partition-determined functions: Set cardinality inequalities

-\subsection{Corollaries on non-Abelian sumsets}
+\subsection{Corollaries on non-abelian sumsets}

-One particular generalization that has been explored recently is that to non-Abelian groups.
-In particular, given $X_1, \dots, X_k$ subsets of a non-Abelian group, can we find similar bounds on $|X_1 + \dots + X_k|$ as we did when the underlying group was Abelian?
-Unfortunately, the non-Abelian addition function is no longer partition-determined with respect to any collection of subsets; however, it is partition-determined with respect to some collections of subsets, and so with a little added work we can still use Lemma~\ref{entropy:L} to find bounds.
+One particular generalization that has been explored recently is that to non-abelian groups.
+In particular, given $X_1, \dots, X_k$ subsets of a non-abelian group $(\calG, \naplus)$, can we find similar bounds on $|X_1 \naplus \dots \naplus X_k|$ as we did when the underlying group was abelian?
+Unfortunately, the non-abelian addition function is no longer partition-determined with respect to any collection of subsets; however, it is partition-determined with respect to some collections of subsets, and so with a little added work we can still use Lemma~\ref{entropy:L} to find bounds.
 To see that, in fact, the same bounds cannot hold, consider the following example.

 \begin{example} Let $\scrG = \{e, R, R^2, F, RF, R^2F \}$ be the dihedral group on $6$ elements, $S = \{e, F\}, T=\{R\}$, and $U = \{e, F\}$.
-Then it is {\em not} the case that $|S+T+U|^2 \leq |S+T||T+U||S+U|$. \end{example} \begin{proof} On one hand, we have that $S + T = \{R, FR\}, S+U = \{e,F\}$, and $T+U = \{R, RF\}$, and so $|S+T||T+U||S+U|=8$.
-On the other hand, $S + T + U = \{ R, FR, RF, R^2 \}$ and so $|S+T+U|^2 = 16$. \end{proof}
+Then it is {\em not} the case that $|S \naplus T \naplus U|^2 \leq |S \naplus T||T \naplus U||S \naplus U|$. \end{example} \begin{proof} On one hand, we have that $S \naplus T = \{R, FR\}, S \naplus U = \{e,F\}$, and $T \naplus U = \{R, RF\}$, and so $|S \naplus T||T \naplus U||S \naplus U|=8$.
+On the other hand, $S \naplus T \naplus U = \{ R, FR, RF, R^2 \}$ and so $|S \naplus T \naplus U|^2 = 16$. \end{proof}

-The underlying reason that non-Abelian groups cannot be bounded in such a way is that, in the example above, $|S+U|$ does not necessarily have any relation to $|S + T + U|$.
+In fact, one can find examples (free groups) where the left hand side exceeds the right hand side by a power \cite{Ruz:comm}.
+The underlying reason that non-abelian groups cannot be bounded in such a way is that, as in the example above, $|S \naplus U|$ need not have any relation to $|S \naplus T \naplus U|$.
 So any bound will need to find some way to link the two.
 To do so, we will need to use stronger inequalities than the ones mentioned in the previous sections.
-We will derive them using a technique first introduced by Radhakrishnan \cite{Rad03} in his simplified proof of Shearer's Lemma, and which has been used to find extended Shearer-type bounds (the most general of these appearing in \cite{Fri04, MT08}).
+We will derive them using the simplified proof of Shearer's Lemma due to Llewellyn and Radhakrishnan (see \cite{Rad03}), and which has been used to find extended Shearer-type bounds (the most general of these appearing in \cite{Fri04, MT10}).
 However, the lemma below seems to be disjoint from results mentioned previously in the literature (and is a considerable strengthening of the similar Han inequality).
-The general idea is that the entropy of a collection of random variables can be compared to the sum of the pairs of random variables conditioned on all of the random variables falling in between the pair.
+The general idea is that the entropy of a collection of random variables can be compared to the sum of conditional entropies of pairs of random variables, each one conditioned on all of the random variables falling in between the pair.

 \begin{lem} Let $Z = Z_1, Z_2, \dots, Z_k$ be random variables, and define \ben Z_{(i,j)} = \{ Z_t : i < t < j \} \een for all $1 \leq i < j \leq k$.
 Then, for $k \geq 2$, \ben (k-1)H(Z_1, Z_2, \dots, Z_k) \leq \sum_{i =1}^{k} \sum_{j > i}^k H(Z_i, Z_j \mid Z_{(i,j)}) \een \end{lem} \begin{proof} We will prove this by induction on $k$.
 The base case (when $k = 2$) is trivial, so assume the hypothesis to be true for $k-1$ random variables and consider a collection of $k$ random variables.
 The general idea will be to peel off all of the pairs that contain the random variable $Z_k$ and then appeal to the induction hypothesis for the other $\binom{k-1}{2}$ pairs.
 We write $H(Z)$ a total of $k-1$ times, in different forms: